chocolateboy/nunjucks-parser/README.md

 - data (Object): an optional value to expose as the template's "context"

-Dependencies are returned in the order in which they're traversed — depth first — and all descendants are returned, including those that are loaded dynamically.
-For example, if page-3 in the following graph loads page-4 the first time it's loaded and page-5 the second time:
+Dependencies are returned in the order in which they're traversed (depth first), and all descendants are returned, including those that are loaded dynamically.

-                  index
-                 /      \
-                /        \
-               /          \
-              /            \
-           page-1        page-2
-             \              /
-              \            /
-               \          /
-                \        /
-                  page-3
-                 /      \
-                /        \
-               /          \
-              /            \
-             /              \
-            page-4      page-5

-\- its dependencies will be ordered as follows:

-    index -> page-1 -> page-3 -> page-4 -> page-2 -> page-3 -> page-5

 If deduplicated dependencies are needed, they can be distinguished by the `path` property e.g.: